 Didactic Conference; PERT team monthly meetings

 Vascular Medicine Grand Rounds; Heart, Vascular & Thoracic Institute Tall Rounds; Thrombosis Meetings; interdisciplinary Hematology and Rheumatology Case Conferences

 Vascular Surgery PAD Conference; Internal Medicine Grand Rounds

 Cardiovascular Grand Rounds; Vascular Laboratory education conference

-We are currently accepting applications for a one-year clinical fellowship beginning July 1, 2021 and ending on June 30, 2022.
+Cleveland Clinic is accepting applications for a one-year clinical fellowship beginning July 2024.

 - Applicants must have completed ACGME accredited training in either Internal Medicine or Cardiovascular Medicine to apply.
 Applicants from other training backgrounds are encouraged to contact our program for additional review; we have had prior fellows from Family Medicine and Vascular Surgery.